ArashRasteh/Useful-UserScript-Tampermonkey-GreaseMonkey-Scripts/README.md

 * indeed-jobs-hide.js - Hide Applied, Archived, Interviewing jobs when looking through indeed jobs.

 ### Udemy
-* udemy-show-progress-in-title.js - Will show the progress of the current course in the title of the page and after 'Your progress'
+* udemy-show-progress-in-title.js - Will show the progress of the current course in the title of the page and after 'Your progress